boradevelopment/bora-global/README.md

 # BORA Global
 ## BORA Global host files that are depended on many projects in BORA, for instance TypeDefinitions or contributing libraries.

-You'll locate assets, C++ Code and additional lib files that BORA projects may use...
+You'll locate assets, C++ Code and additional lib files that BORA projects can use.